On products of K-moduli spaces: Introduction

 \begin{theorem} For all $c_1$, $c_2$, $\mathbf{c} = (c_1,c_2)$ we have

 and

 \end{theorem}

-Here $\M^{\GIT}_3(t(c_1))$ and $\M^{\GIT}_4(t(c_2))$ are the GIT moduli stacks parametrising GIT semistable pairs of cubics and hyperplanes in $\pr^3$, and complete intersections of two quadrics and hyperplanes in $\pr^4$.
-In particular, using the results of \cite{Gallardo_2018,pap22} we obtain the explicit description of 36 ``rectangular'' wall-crossings.
+Here $\M^{\GIT}_3(t(c_1))$ and $\M^{\GIT}_4(t(c_2))$ are the GIT moduli stacks parametrising GIT semistable pairs of cubics and hyperplanes in $\pr^3$, and complete intersections of two quadrics and hyperplanes in $\pr^4$ which have been studied in \cite{Gallardo_2018} and \cite{pap22}, respectively.
+In particular, using the results of \cite{Gallardo_2018,pap22}, which we detail in Section \ref{sec: prior results}, we obtain the explicit description of 36 ``rectangular'' wall-crossings.